Dynamical axisymmetric compact objects in General Relativity: Solution generating techniques for axisymmetric primordial black holes

 \subsection{Building axisymmetric time-dependent solutions}

-In this section, we discuss how one can construct exact analytic solutions of GR that describe dynamical and axi-symmetric trapped regions embedded in an FRW cosmology.
-We shall refer to such an object as an asymptotically FRW black hole and discuss how it can serve to model primordial black holes.
-Focussing on the Einstein-Scalar system, it is natural to wonder whether these two complementary methods can be combined to construct more realistic solutions that are able to describe some aspects of PBH beyond the spherically symmetric sector.
+In this section, we discuss how one can construct exact analytic solutions of GR that describe dynamical and axisymmetric compact objects embedded in an FLRW cosmology.
+Focusing on the Einstein-scalar system, it is natural to wonder whether the two complementary methods reviewed above can be combined to construct more realistic dynamical and axisymmetric solutions beyond the spherically symmetric sector.
 In the following, we present a generalisation that allows one, given a stationary axisymmetric scalar vacuum solution, to systematically construct its time-dependent extension.